fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 ![Rate Limiter Graph](./assets/per-user-rate-limiting/rate-limiter-graph.png)

-These two panels provide insights into how the policy is performing by monitoring the number of accepted and rejected requests along with the accept percentage.
-Observing these graphs will help you understand the effectiveness of your rate limiting setup and guide any necessary adjustments or optimizations.
+These two panels provide insights into how the policy is performing by monitoring the number of accepted and rejected requests along with the acceptance percentage.
+Observing these graphs will help you understand the effectiveness of your rate limiting setup and help in making any necessary adjustments or optimizations.